Tax Plan for Tax Year 2020, 2021

 4. Tax Time Planning: January 1-July 15

 Tax Time or Tax Season is usually from January 15 - April 15 (April 15 is the general tax return filing/tax payment deadline, but the IRS extended the 2019 filing deadline due to the COVID-19 crisis).
 During this time the IRS requires Federal Income Tax Returns to be filed or e-filed for the previous tax year.
 Most states also require State Income Tax Returns to be submitted during the same time period; some have a May 1 deadline.

-During Tax Time you will enjoy the benefits proactive tax planning as listed under point 1 - 3 above.
+During Tax Time you will enjoy the benefits of proactive tax planning as listed under point 1 - 3 above.

 - Make sure you have received all W-2 forms, 1099 forms, and other tax documents before you start preparing or e-filing your IRS and/or State Tax Return.

 - Use the eFile.com free Tax Calculator and estimate your Taxes before you actually e-file.